-Anatole Friedland and his Night Club, John Steel, the Four Diamonds, Sol Gould, Summers and Hunt, others.
-HIPPOPROME.

-"The Great Gabbo," all dialog picture featuring Eric Von Stroheim and Beety Compson.
-Art Landry presents a program of novelties and features; Art Henry and the Turner Brothers.
-Tammany watchdogs in contrast to their usual behavior, made no effort to break up the demonstration.
-The demonstration was arranged specifically to protest against the disruption of a strike meeting last Tuesday by members of he indusrial squad who, ignoring such deails as warrants, arrested four strikers on framed up charges of assault.
+RIVERSIDE.
+Anatole Friedland and his Night Club, John Steel, the Four Diamonds, Sol Gould, Summers and HIPPOPROME.
+"The Great Gabbo," all dialog picture featuring Eric Von Stroheim Brothers. tions only a couple of days off and possible workers' votes at stake, the Tammany watchdogs in contrast to their usual behavior, made no effort to break up the demonstration.
+The demonstration was arranged specifically to protest against the disruption of a strike meeting last Tuesday by members of he indusrial ionoring such deails as warrants, arrested four strikers on framed up charges of assault.
 The New York district of the International Labor Defense cooperated in the demonstration.

-A committee of officials of the Window Cleaners' Protective Union, Local 8, headed by Harry Feinstein. secretary, went into the City Hall to present a petition to Mayor Walker, Window Wipers Stage but he was conveniently out, his secretary doing the job of saying the usual polite empty words.
-The strikers then rode in their Carrying militant placards, one busses up Fifth Ave. to 23rd St., thousand striking window cleaners then south on Fourth Ave. past the demonstrated against the brutality Workers Center on Union Square, and high-handed actions of Tam- where they were cheered by warkers Three striking window cleaners.
-J. ers, all civil employees.
-The in- borhood watched the demonstration.
-Berg, N. Samuelson and M. Kabaluk, Five large busses and several were arrested while picketing Saturclass patrolmen means to build up automobiles carried the strikers from day morning.
-They will receive a SCHEFF in HERBERT'S MODISTE" FURNISHED ROOMS 133 Bast 116th St. Heated rooms; large and small; all limprovements; near subway.
+A committee of officials of the Window Cleaners' Protective Union, Local 8, headed by Harry Feinstein, secretary, went into the City Hall to present a petition to Mayor Walker, but he was conveniently out, his secretary doing the job of saying the usual polite empty words.
+The strikers then rode in their Carrying militant placards, one busses up Fifth Ave. to 23rd St., thousand striking window cleaners then south on Fourth Ave. past the demonstrated against the brutality Workers Center on Union Square, and high-handed actions of Tam- where they were cheered by workers many's police at the City Hall early in front of the building, and back to Three striking window cleaners, J. borhood watched the demonstration.
+Berg, N. Samuelson and M. Kabaluk, Five large busses and several were arrested while picketing Satur- FURNISHED ROOMS 133 East 110th St. Heated rooms: large and small; all improvements; near subway.
 Tel.
 Lehigh 1890.

-Unity Co-operators Patronise SAM LESSER Ladies' and Gents' Tailor 1818 - 7th Ave.
-New York Between 116th and 111th Ste.
-Next to Unity Co-operative Hous Patronize No-Tip Barber Shops 26-28 UNION SQUARE (1 flight up) 2700 BRONX P. K EAST (corner Allerton Ave.)
-Phone: LEHIGH 6383 International Barber Shop 2016 Second Avenue, New York (bet.
-198rd & 104th Sta.)
+Unity Co-operators Patronize SAM LESSER Ladies' and Gents' Tailor 1818 - 7th Ave.
+New York Between 110th and 111th Ste.
+Next to Unity Co-operative House No-Tip Barber Shops 26-28 UNION SQUARE (1 filest up) 2700 BRONX P. K EAST (corner Allerton Ave.)
+Phone: LEHIGH 6882 International Barber Shop M. W. SALA, Prop.
+2016 Second Avenue, New York (bet.
+193rd & 194th Sts.)
 Ladies Bobs Our Specialty Private Beauty Parlor GREETINGS Brighton Beach Workers Club Revolutionary greetings to the U. S. S. R. on the 12th Anniversary!
-DRAMA "ARSENAL" Starting this Saturday, Nov.
+Starting this Saturday, Nov.
 9th, at the Film Guild Cinema.

-Communist Activities

-Linit 2F, Section 3, Educational meeting Monday, 6:30 p. m., at 1179 Broadway.
-Subject, the "Struggle in Gastonia"; speaker, Com.
-Hardy.

-Unit 1F.
-Section 2. oial business meeting today, 6, at 1179 Broadway.
-Unit 3F.
+Communist Activities Unit IF, Section 2.
+Special business meeting today, m., at 1179 Broadway.

+Unit 2F.
 Section 6.

-Meets today 6:30 p. m., at 46 Ten

-Eyck St., Brooklyn, Roll call.
+Meets today 6:30 p. m., at 46 ...
+Eyek St., Brooklyn, Roll call.

 Williamsburg Election Dance.
-Tuesday evening at Workers Cen-er, 56 Manhattan Ave., under aus-pices of Williamsburg Y. C. L. Elec-Haslam and J. Fisher White, of the on returns.
+Tuesday evening at Workers Cen-r, 56 Manhattan Ave., under aus-ces of Williamsburg Y. C. L. Elec-

-Brownsylle Membership Meet.
+Section 5 Membership Meet.

-Next meeting of East New York

-Unit, Section 8.
-Wednesday at 349

-Bradford St. All meetings of unit

-hereafter to be held on Wednesday Bradford St. All in hereafter to be held instead of Tuesday.
-Section 5 Membership Meet,

-Wednesday, \$:30 p. m., at 1330
+Wednesday, 8:30 p. m., at 1330

-Wednesday, Report on Party and
+Vilkins Ave.
+Report on Party and

-District Plenum will be given by district representative.
-Bring membership card books.
+District Plenum will be given by disrict representative.
+Bring memberhip card books.

-Unit GF, Section 2.
+Unit 6F, Section 2.